The Derivational Complexity Induced by the Dependency Pair Method: Introduction

+In contrast to the case for polynomial interpretations, the complexity induced by the base technique belongs to a class of functions closed under primitive recursion.
+Hence it is already so huge, that the inherent complexity of the dependency pair method becomes negligible.

-Note the challenges of our investigation: In order to estimate the derivation height of TRS $\RSa$ we only consider the derivation height induced by the base technique.
+Note the challenges of our investigation: In order to estimate the derivational complexity of a rewrite system we only consider the (maximal) derivation complexities induced by the base techniques employed.
 This entails that we exploit the upper bound on the maximal number of dependency pair steps to bound the length of derivations.

-Some of the results in this paper appeared in an earlier conference paper (see~\cite{MS09}).
+Some of the results in this paper appeared in an earlier conference paper~\cite{MS09}.
 Apart from correcting some shortcomings of the conference paper the journal version extends~\cite{MS09} by providing a full analysis of the dependency graph refinement (see Section~\ref{sec:dg}).
-Furthermore the treatment of the usable rules criterion is new (see Section~\ref{sec:ur}) as well as the improvement of the lower- and upper-bound in the context of string rewriting (see Section~\ref{sec:srscomplexity}).
+Furthermore the treatment of the usable rules criterion is new (see Section~\ref{sec:ur}), as well as the improvement of the lower- and upper-bound in the context of string rewriting (see Section~\ref{sec:srscomplexity}).

 The technically most involved result is the proof of the triple exponential upper bound for the basic dependency pair method.
 Our proof rests on the observation that it suffices to bound the maximal depth of a term during a given derivation.
 We show that the depth of any term occurring in a derivation is bounded exponentially in the maximal number of dependency pair steps.
 Based on this result the triple exponential upper bound follows by standard observations.
-Based on this ground work the analysis of the usable rules refinement is relatively straightforward.
-On the other hand, for the analysis of the dependency graph refinements we employ a different, but conceptionally simpler technique.
-Essentially it suffices to embed the analysed TRS in a generic simulating TRS, whose derivational complexity can be analysed directly.
+Due to this ground work the analysis of the usable rules refinement is relatively straightforward.
+On the other hand, for the analysis of the dependency graph refinement we employ a different, but conceptually simpler technique.
+Essentially, it suffices to embed the analysed TRS in a generic simulating TRS whose derivational complexity can be analysed directly.